John Shalikashvili: Military career

 After graduation Shalikashvili had planned to work for Hyster, but received a draft notice in July 1958.
 He entered the United States Army as a private, enjoyed it, and applied to the Army's Officer Candidate School.
 He was commissioned as a second lieutenant in 1959.

 Shalikashvili served in various Field Artillery and Air Defense Artillery positions as a platoon leader, forward observer, instructor, and student, in various staff positions, and as a battery commander.
 He served in the Vietnam War in Quang Tri Province with Advisory Team 4 (redesignated Team 19 in September, 1968), Military Assistance Command, Vietnam (MACV), as a senior district advisor from 1968 to 1969.
 He was awarded a Bronze Star Medal with "V" for heroism during his Vietnam tour.
 Immediately after his Vietnam service, he attended the Naval War College in Newport, Rhode Island.

 In 1970, Shalikashvili became executive officer of the 2nd Battalion, 18th Field Artillery at Fort Lewis, Washington.
 Later in 1975, he commanded the 1st Battalion, 84th Field Artillery, 9th Infantry Division at Fort Lewis.
 In 1977, he attended the U.S. Army War College and served as the Commander of Division Artillery (DIVARTY) for the 1st Armored Division in Germany.
 He later became the assistant division commander.
 In 1987, Shalikashvili commanded the 9th Infantry Division at Fort Lewis.
 There he oversaw a "high technology test bed" tasked to integrate three brigades—one heavy armor, one light infantry, and one "experimental mechanized"—into a new type of fighting force.

-Shalikashvili achieved real distinction with his considerable success as the commander of Operation Provide Comfort, the peacekeeping and humanitarian activity in northern Iraq after the Gulf War.
-This assignment involved intense and complex negotiations with the Turkish government, and tough face-to-face meetings with the Iraqi military.
-Another important achievement was the establishment of the Joint Vision 2010 program, which would transfer the United States military into one great and effective digitalized military force.
+Shalikashvili commanded Operation Provide Comfort, a peacekeeping and humanitarian mission in northern Iraq following the Gulf War.
+His role included negotiations with the Turkish government and direct meetings with the Iraqi military.
+Additionally, he established the Joint Vision 2010 program, which aimed to modernize the United States military into a digitalized force.

 Shalikashvili was appointed Chairman of the Joint Chiefs of Staff in 1993 by President Bill Clinton, effective October 25.
 During the 1995-96 Third Taiwan Strait Crisis, he commanded the US Navy to assist in the defense of Taiwan.

 He retired from the Army in September 1997, after serving for 38 years.